 Did you know…

-- According the EPA, plastic bottles make up less than 0.03% of the waste stream in the U.S.
+- Data derived from EPA figures demonstrates that plastic water bottles make up less than one-third of one percent of the U.S. waste stream

 - PET plastics are 100 percent recyclable